349272641436049

 Outstanding Shares

 Outstanding shares refer to the number of a company's shares that are publicly available for investors to trade on the secondary market.
 This includes restricted shares held by insiders and equity held by institutional investors such as mutual funds and pension funds.
-The number of outstanding shares can increase if the company issues new shares or if employees exercise stock options.
-Conversely, the number of outstanding shares will decrease if the company buys back its shares.

 Floating Shares

-Floating shares are the outstanding shares minus closely-held shares which are shares that are held by a small group of controlling shareholders, such as directors of the company.
-However, they must be actual shares.
 Floating shares represent the active shares available for trading in the market and exclude groups holding significant portions of equity.
-Many indexes use the floating shares of a company to calculate its market capitalisation.
+Many indexes use a company's floating shares to calculate its market capitalisation.

 For instance, let's assume a company has 100 million outstanding shares, out of which 10 million shares are closely held.
 The floating shares will be 90 million.
 The floating shares are the ones available to the public for trading and investing.